ForwardMoth/stdb_practice/README.en.md

 - Viewing a list of groups for a person (all groups for a person)
 - Implementation of the M:M relationship for the groups and people tables

+## Also operations are supported here:

+### For people:

+- Adding
+- View
+- Editing information
+- Removal
+- Search by last name

+### For phones:

+- Adding
+- View by person
+- Editing
+- Removal

+### For groups:

+- Adding
+- View
+- Editing information
+- Removal

 ### Important!
 Configuring DBMS postgresql.
 Linux or Windows

 - Download and install [PostgreSQL](https://www.postgresql.org/download/)